 - Ability to create spectacular work based on the client’s vision

-The list goes on, but the point is, you still must be experienced, driven, and passionate about art.
+The list goes on, but the point is you must be experienced, driven, and passionate about art.
 There are several great places for you to look for freelance work.
-Any of the places below offer lots of different freelance gigs for concept artists, so signing up to some or all of these might be a good way for you to cast a wider net:
+Below are some of the best places to start as a freelance concept artist:

-Studio work for concept artists can look slightly different depending on which studio you work for, so we obviously can’t cover _everything _here.
-There are two paths you might go down, either working in movie production or a game studio.
+Studio work for concept artists can look slightly different depending on which studio you work for, so we obviously can’t cover everything in this article.
+You might go down two paths, either working in movie production or a game studio.

-Whichever path you decide is right for you, it’ll likely involve long hours, especially as deadlines approach.
-Long hours are often a hazard of any concept artist’s job, though, no matter how they make their money.
+Whatever path you decide is right for you will likely involve long hours, especially as deadlines approach.
+Long hours are often a hazard of any concept artist’s job, though, no matter how they make money.

 Working in a studio environment is often very helpful.
-Not only will you have steady work and steady hours (something that isn’t always the case with freelance work), but like-minded people will surround you, meaning you’ve got other people nearby that you can bounce ideas off of.
+Not only will you have steady work and steady hours (something that isn’t always the case with freelance work), but like-minded people will surround you, meaning you’ve got other people nearby that you can bounce ideas.

-Freelance work is often a lonely place, with the only chance for creative discussion is between you (the artist) and the client.
+Freelance work is often lonely, with the only chance for creative discussion between you (the artist) and the client.
 Studio work often fosters an environment of creative ideas, and it’s an excellent place to learn new skills or pick up new ideas from your fellow artists.

-If you decide studio work is for you, then you must make sure that your portfolio is not only great but outstanding.
+If you decide studio work is for you, you must ensure that your portfolio is not only great but outstanding.

-Studio work for concept artists can be difficult to find in both the movie production and game industry, so you have to make sure that the work you are putting out there for these studios to consider is the very best it can be.
+Studio work for concept artists can be difficult to find in both the movie production and game industry, so you have to make sure that the work you put out there for these studios to consider is the best it can be.